Parachute Fouta Stripe Towels

 Material and Design: Lightweight Turkish cotton

-Beyond their high-quality construction, the linens also have a sleek, minimalist look that can easily be incorporated in most bathroom decor schemes.
+Beyond their high-quality construction, the linens also have a sleek, minimalist look that can easily be incorporated into most bathroom décor schemes.
 Gray stripes add chic detailing to a neutral white towel that may otherwise be boring.
 That said, gray and white is the only color combination available, which may prove disappointing to some.
-Additionally, we have to note that the towel isn’t as bright as it appears in Parachute’s product listing; it’s more of an off white or soft eggshell shade.
+Additionally, we have to note that the towel isn’t as bright as it appears in Parachute’s product listing; it’s more of an off-white or soft eggshell shade.

-Lastly, purists and eco-conscious consumers will be happy to know that Parachute’s towels are OEKO-TEX Standard 100 certified, meaning they’re free from toxic chemicals including those found in prohibited dyes and fabrics.
+Lastly, purists and eco-conscious consumers will be happy to know that Parachute’s towels are OEKO-TEX Standard 100 certified, meaning they've been tested for harmful substances.

 Texture: Smooth and soft